michael-amiethyst/homebrew-bashpile/docs/codingStandards.md

 * Instance Methods and static helpers
 * Nested classes

+## Instance Order in BashpileVisitor, TranslationEngine and TranslationEngine classes

+They will follow the order in which they are defined in BashpileParser.g4.

 ## Trinary Operator
 If the form is `object = test ? object.fluntInterfaceCall() : object` then the fluent interface call will always be the first choice.